Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 Handle With Care

 Even cheap Night Vision Binoculars will still run you a couple hundred bucks.
 While you're not breaking the bank with this investment it is also not chump change.
-So try to take these steps to keep your specs in good condition: - When not using for a while remove battery & store in a dry location.
+So try to take these steps to keep your specs in good condition:

 - Take the utmost care when handling lenses.